rahmanidashti/nutch-element-filter/README.md

 5. Build Nutch.
 In _{$nutch-home}_ run `ant runtime`.

 ### How to use?
-To filter HTML elements before parsing, add the following to your nutch-site.xml
+To filter HTML elements before parsing, add the following to your _nutch-site.xml_.

     <property>
         <name>parser.html.selector.blacklist</name>